vmanluct/FlappyBirdEvolution/README.md

 Used Neural Network and genetic algorithm to have AI improve, and become good at the game

+If you want to use, you have to have SFML and Eigen downloaded on your computer, you can then clone the repo into Visual Studio and run it.

 Image of game with neural network of best bird